 Planning a last-minute trip to Paros Island?
 Here are the best resources for Paros Greece, plus top Paros tours and the best places to stay in Naoussa.

 Naoussa Paros Map

 Nestled into the northern Naoussa cove, the township of Naoussa sits perched on the shoreline.
-Naoussa enjoys a central coastal location with access to some of the best beaches on Paros within a 10-15 minutes drive and Naousa can be reached from the Paros port within 15 minutes.
+Naoussa enjoys a central coastal location with access to some of the best beaches on Paros within a 10-15 minutes drive and Naousa can be reached from the Paros port in Parikia within 15 minutes.

 Click on the Naoussa Paros map below to access an interactive Google Maps version of the location Paros Naoussa.